Anudin/so-much.space/_posts/2021-01-31-why-learn-vim-pros-cons.md

 ## What's Awesome
 I'm trying to keep this list lean and convincing.
-If you are missing a feature while reading through this list, keep in mind it probaby exists in Vim (like bookmarks, fold support and calculations).
+If you are missing a feature while reading through this list, keep in mind it probably exists in Vim (like bookmarks, fold support and calculations).

 ### Keep your fingers on the home row.
 Through the power of modal editing, you can work efficiently without a mouse.
-Especially as a touch typist you'll come to appreciate having your hands ankered on the home row at all times.
+Especially as a touch typist you'll come to appreciate having your hands anchored on the home row at all times.

 ### Edit with precision.
 Vim makes heavy use of [motions and text objects](https://blog.carbonfive.com/vim-text-objects-the-definitive-guide/) to enable something I'll call declarative editing -